 - 24/7 live chat

+Security.
 The security and privacy of this provider are almost unparalleled.
 It has an independently-audited no-logs policy, the proprietary Chameleon protocol for avoiding Deep Packet Inspection, and solid leak protection.
 It now uses Smart IP technology that rotates your IP address without dropping the connection.

-Moreover, you can benefit from malware blocking and split tunneling if you’re using Mac or Android.
-Sadly, VyprVPN doesn’t have multi-hop, Tor over VPN, or SOCKS5 proxy.
+Speed.
 VyprVPN is a fast service, thanks to the next-gen WireGuard protocol.
-While it doesn’t have thousands of servers, all of them belong to the company, which adds to the quality and performance.
-Besides, there are servers in plenty of locations around China to choose from.
-That includes Hong Kong, Japan, Macau, and Taiwan, among others.
+While it doesn't have thousands of servers, all of them belong to the company, which adds to the quality and performance.

 - Independently-audited no-logs policy